 Email Renée at firstname.lastname@example.org

-I attended the UUCGT from the ages of 6-17 and recently began attending again, after a long hiatus, during which I studied elementary education and taught Pre-K through 3rd grade in Thailand, Syria, Vietnam, and Austria.
-My husband, Kris, and I moved back to Traverse City last year with our two boys, Elliot (2.5 years old) and Oliver (10 months old), to be closer to family.
-The religious education I received through the UUCGT was fundamental to the development of who I am, and continue to strive to be today.
-I look forward to supporting the next generation of UU’s as they develop their senses of compassion, acceptance, inclusion, peace, curiosity, and respect for all.”
+Betsie attended the UUCGT from the ages of 6-17, and has many happy memories of the Religious Education program.
+She studied costume design and elementary education, and taught Pre-K through 3rd grade in Thailand, Syria, Vietnam, and Austria.
+Betsie and her spouse, Kris, moved back to Traverse City in 2019 with their children, Elliot and Oliver.
+The religious education that Betsie received through the UUCGT was fundamental to the development of who she is, and continues to strive to be today.
+She looks forward to supporting the next generation of UU’s as they develop their senses of compassion, acceptance, inclusion, peace, curiosity, and respect for all.